wpengine/faustjs/internal/website/blog/2022-08-31-sprint-17-update.md

 ---
 title: Sprint 17 Update
-description: Updates from the teams work on Sprint 17
+description: Updates from the team's work on Sprint 17
 slug: sprint-17-update
 hide_table_of_contents: true
 ---